Marijuana users on the streets of Mexico

 This case study explores the consumption of marijuana by young people in public spaces in Mexico City, how they define their transgressive practice, and how they relate to family members, neighbors, and authorities based on it.

-The project takes place in the Street Market El Salado, located in Iztapalapa, east of Mexico City, which is placed on Wednesdays.
-It is a space frequented by the inhabitants of the area, but also by people who come from other parts of the city, attracted by the wide range of used things (from decorative objects, clothes, shoes, kitchen utensils to appliances and auto parts), new clothes at low prices, food, and so on.
-The street market is also frequented by young consumers of marijuana, as well as other drugs or non-illegal substances, such as alcohol and inhalants, but whose consumption in public spaces is transgressive.
-In the market there are also young people who work as vendors or porters, some consume in their stalls of sale and several more in the gathering spaces within the street, in a mixture of work and leisure.
+The project takes place in the Street Market El Salado, located in Iztapalapa, east of Mexico City, which takes place every wednesday.
+It is a space frequented by the inhabitants of the area, but also by people who come from other parts of the city, attracted by the wide range of used goods (from decorative objects, clothes, shoes, kitchen utensils to appliances and auto parts), new clothes at low prices, food, and so on.
+The street market is also frequented by young consumers of marijuana, as well as other drugs or non-illegal substances, such as alcohol and inhalants, but whose consumption in public spaces is considered transgressive.
+In the market there are also young people who work as vendors or porters, some consume in their stalls and several more in the gathering spaces on the street, mixing work and leisure.

-In the project we are developing a qualitative methodology, which privileges ethnography (participant observation and field diaries of the visits made) and semi-structured interviews with young people, as well as with members of social and cultural organizations, authorities and nonconsuming adults, to help contrast the views of the community as a whole.
+In the project we are developing a qualitative methodology, which privileges ethnography (participant observation and field diaries) and semi-structured interviews with young people, as well as with members of social and cultural organizations, authorities and nonconsuming adults, to help contrast the views of the community as a whole.